nickesc/client-enhanced/README.md

 ### HUD and User Interface

-[Jade](https://modrinth.com/mod/jade) shows block and entity information on when you look at something in the world, including providing container previews.
+[_Jade_](https://modrinth.com/mod/jade) shows block and entity information on when you look at something in the world, including providing container previews.
 The crosshair will also change based on what you're looking at and the tool you're holding.
 Both of these give you better context at a glance, and allow you to interact with the world with less guesswork.

-In your inventory, [Just Enough Items](https://modrinth.com/mod/jei) adds item and recipe lookup, and options to sort the inventory and chests have been added to make organization easier and less time consuming.
+In your inventory, [_Just Enough Items_](https://modrinth.com/mod/jei) adds item and recipe lookup, and options to sort the inventory and chests have been added to make organization easier and less time consuming.

 Player health, armor, and hunger status have been made more compact, and health bars have been added above other entities.

-[JourneyMap](https://modrinth.com/mod/journeymap) adds a minimap and full-screen map with waypoint support, which can be synced to the server if it is supported.
+[_JourneyMap_](https://modrinth.com/mod/journeymap) adds a minimap and full-screen map with waypoint support, which can be synced to the server if it is supported.

-The Achievement, Statistics and Command Block screens have all been overhauled with better layouts and more detailed information.
+The Achievement, Statistics, and Command Block screens have all been overhauled with better layouts and more detailed information.

 The chat interface has also had its message history expanded, formatting refreshed, and player icons added next to messages.